MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.Keywords.md

 # WebPageOptions.Keywords property (Publisher)

-Returns or sets a  **String** that represents the keywords for a Web page within a Web publication.
+Returns or sets a  **String** that represents the keywords for a webpage within a web publication.
 Read/write.

 ## Syntax